U.S. Route 59 in Kansas: Route description

 US-59 is a 210 mi highway which runs from south to north in eastern Kansas.
-It enters the state from Oklahoma south of Chetopa and passes through Parsons, Ottawa, Oswego, Moran, Garnette, and Lawrence.
+It enters the state from Oklahoma south of Chetopa and passes through Parsons, Ottawa, Oswego, Moran, Garnett, and Lawrence.
 The route leaves Kansas for Missouri by crossing the Missouri River at Atchison.
 Most of the route climbs the cuestas of the Osage prairie, while north of the Kansas River, it cuts through the glaciated region.

 Almost the entire length of US-59 in Kansas is maintained by the Kansas Department of Transportation (KDOT).
 The 4.469 mi section within Parsons is maintained by the city.
 The section within Lawrence is maintained by the city.
 The 2.613 mi section of US-59 within Atchison is maintained by the city.
 KDOT surveys the roads under its control on a regular basis to measure the amount of traffic using the state's highways.
 These traffic counts are expressed in terms of annual average daily traffic (AADT), a calculation of the average daily number of vehicles on a segment of roadway.
 For the 2012 survey, the stretch of road with the highest AADT was 8,249 vehicles per day south of the Lawrence city limits.
 The lowest was 380 vehicles per day at the Neosho–Allen county line.
 The statistic was not measured within large cities.